How to Foster a Child's Emotional Development

 One of the most important parts of the human experience is feeling the range of emotions we go through in our lifetime.
 Even at a young age, the emotions children experience, from happiness to sadness, can lead to enriched life experiences and improved relationships on the journey to adulthood.

-Emotional Empowerment allows us to experience these emotions, while also teaching us how to have better control over our emotions when necessary – especially strong negative emotions like anger, fear and anxiety.
+Emotional Empowerment allows us to experience these emotions.
+It teaches us how to have better control over our emotions when necessary – especially strong negative emotions like anger, fear and anxiety.

 Learn about emotional empowerment and the five steps you and your family can follow to take ownership of emotions you face every day.